 Car safety features: #15.
 Smart Car Gadget Technology

-Once on the road, your gadget will measure things like how much fuel your vehicle uses per trip, how much blasting the air-con costs in petrol, and other real-time feedback to improve your driving habits and overall car health.
+Once on the road, your gadget will measure how much fuel your vehicle uses per trip, how much air-con costs in petrol, and other real-time feedback to help improve your driving habits and overall car health.